lsst/ctrl_bps_htcondor/doc/lsst.ctrl.bps.htcondor/userguide.rst

 ..
 Describe any plugin specific aspects of checking a submission status below if any.

+In order to make the summary report (``bps report``) faster, the plugin uses summary information available with the DAGMan job.
+For a running DAG, this status can lag behind by a few minutes.
+Also, DAGMan tracks deletion of individual jobs as failures (no separate counts for deleted jobs).
+So the summary report flag column will show ``F`` when there are either failed or deleted jobs.
+If getting a detailed report (``bps report --id <id>``), the plugin reads detailed job information from files.
+So, the detailed report can distinguish between failed and deleted jobs, and thus will show ``D`` in the flag column for a running workflow if there is a deleted job.

 Occasionally, some jobs are put on hold by HTCondor.
 To see the reason why jobs are being held, use